 3. Digital Printing

 The process of printing on packaging comes with many challenges, some of which are accuracy, low color quality, and high labor costs.
 This offers the opportunity to innovate the process with digital printing, making it one of the top packaging industry trends.
 Unlike traditional offset or flexo printing techniques, it does not require separate plates for different prints.
 All the content is printed in a single pass in digital printing, making it less laborious.
 Modern digital printing has a limited impact on the environment as it eliminates the need for prepress procedures or additional labeling, reducing waste and inventory requirements.
 With less turnaround time and more flexibility, digital printing enables customized packaging for brands to cater to different subgroups of consumers.
 Direct thermal printing is another printing technique that uses thermal imaging and is used to print labels and flexible packaging, without the use of inks.

 Flexible Pack offers Digital Printing for Flexible Packaging

-Copy4LessNY provides Package and Label Printing Services
+Copy4LessNY provides Package & Label Printing Services

 US-based startup Copy4LessNY provides printing services for packaged products and labels.
 It offers digital printing for corrugated boxes, cartons, and films with fast turnaround times.
-Further, the startup also offers custom printed labels for products.
+Further, the startup offers custom printed labels for products.

 4. Packaging Automation